jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -N STATION Southwood STATION_LINK http://example.com
 ```
 This could be a useful option if you want to offer the interface externally.
-To display the reception range and distances from your station, provide the program with the station coordinates and permission to share the location with the web client:
+To display the reception range and distances from your station, provide the program with the station coordinates and permission to share the location with the web viewer:
 ```console
 AIS-catcher -N LAT 50 LON 3.141592 SHARE_LOC on
 ```
-The last option `share_loc` (default is off) will allow the web client to access and display the location.
+The last option `share_loc` (default is off) will allow the web viewer to access and display the location.

  The user can make a page in [markdown format](https://www.markdownguide.org/basic-syntax/).
-The content will be shown in the About tab of the web client:
+The content will be shown in the About tab of the web viewer:
 ```console
 AIS-catcher -N 8100 ABOUT about.md
 ```